10 Natural Herbs for Diabetes management

 Momordica charantia or Bitter gourd is a vegetable having antidiabetic property.
 As the name suggests it is bitter in the taste and can be eaten in the form of boiled, juice, fried and adding in other recipes.
-Fruits have hypoglycemic effect inhibits glucose-6-phosphatase and stimulate insulin secretion.
+Fruits have a hypoglycemic effect that inhibits glucose-6-phosphatase and stimulates insulin secretion.
 One to two fruits per day is good enough to keep a check on diabetes.
-This plant has no side effect.
+This plant has no side effects.

-Types of Antidiabetic herbs and their mode of actions, doses and side effect
+Comparison of herbs for diabetes and their mode of actions, doses and side effect

 |6.||Indian Blackberry||Inhibits starch conversion into sugar||dried seeds in water||1 tablespoon||Safe but avoid during pregnancy|